Why Conservatives are the problem

 Conservatives do not respect Freedom Of Religion

 Conservatives stand in stark contrast to the values outlined in the US Constitution.
 This is an easily established fact.
 Just look at what they say about Freedom Of Religion, for example.
 Many in the Republican party, on Conservative talk shows, and in writing, have expressed their belief that America was "founded as a Christian Nation."
 They promote the idea that the constitution provides for freedom of religion, but only within the confines of the Judeo-Christian faiths.
 Of course, this is not supported by the US Constitution, but they will claim it is, anyway.
 They usually point out the superficial "in the year of Our Lord..." as the proof, though this is rather specious.
-This is also not supported by history, as the US Supreme court has always established that there is no limitation to which religions are free to be practiced in the USA.
+The US Supreme court has always established that there is no limitation to which religions are free to be practiced in the USA.

 Conservatives do not respect Freedom Of Speech or of the press.